edgardsoza/OOP-school-library/README.md

 # OOP School Library

-Program based on Ruby to implement classes and objects in Ruby.
+Program based on Ruby to implement classes and objects.

 <!-- TABLE OF CONTENTS -->